Names of the Levant: Phoenicia

 In ancient times, the Greeks called the whole of Canaan Phoiníkē, literally "[land] of the purple[-producing shell]".
-Today, general consensus associates the Phoenician homeland proper with the northwest coastal region of the Levant, centered at Phoenician cities such as Ugarit, Tyre, Sidon, and Byblos.
-Today, this place is usually equated with modern Lebanon and the coast of modern Syria.
+Today, general consensus associates the Phoenician homeland proper with the Eastern Mediterranean coast, which includes coastal Syria, modern-day Lebanon, and Israel.
+Notable Phoenician cities include Tyre, Sidon, and Byblos.
 Also, there is a modern town in Turkey called Finike which is thought to have derived by the Lycians who traded with Phoenicians in ancient times.